 12. Enjoy an immersive and nostalgic trip through retro video games at PIXEL

-As a shameless geek, the PIXEL experience at this year’s Québec Winter Carnival was one of my favourite things we did!
+As a shameless geek, the PIXEL experience at the 2020 Québec Winter Carnival was one of my favourite things we did!

 13. Slide down Bonhomme’s slide made of ice